ccao-data/data-architecture/dbt/models/default/docs.md

 {% docs view_vw_pin_history %}
 Current and prior years' assessments by PIN in wide format.

+Assessed values are only populated once townships are "closed" and their corresponding `procname` value is updated in `iasworld.asmt_all`.

+**Primary Key**: `year`, `pin`
 {% enddocs %}

 # vw_pin_land

 {% docs view_vw_pin_land %}
-View containing aggregated land square footage.
+View containing aggregate land square footage for all PINs.

+### Nuance

+- Different sections of land on the same PIN can be valued at different rates, which this view does not capture.

+**Primary Key**: `year`, `pin`
 {% enddocs %}

 # vw_pin_sale

 {% docs view_vw_pin_sale %}
-View containing unique, filtered sales.
+View containing cleaned and deduplicated PIN-level sales.

+Sourced from `iasworld.sales`, which is sourced from MyDec.

 ### Assumptions

-* `iasworld.sales.deactivat` properly indicates sales that should and shouldn't be included
+- `deactivat` properly indicates sales that should and shouldn't be included.
-* For sales not unique by pin and sale date, the most expensive sale for a given day/pin is used
+- For sales not unique by pin and sale date, the most expensive sale for a given day/PIN is used.
-* Some parcels are sold for the exact same price soon after an initial sale - we ignore duplicate prices for pins if they've sold in the last 12 months
+- Some parcels are sold for the exact same price soon after an initial sale - we ignore duplicate prices for PINs if they've sold in the last 12 months.

 ### Nuance

-* `iasworld.sales.nopar` is inaccurate: excludes quit claims, executor deeds, beneficial interests
+- `nopar` is inaccurate: it excludes quit claims, executor deeds, and beneficial interests.
-* `mydec` data is given precedence over `iasworld.sales` prior to 2021
+- `sale.mydec` data is given precedence over `iasworld.sales` prior to 2021
-* Multicard sales are excluded from `mydec` data because they can't be joined to `iasworld.sales` (which is only parcel-level) without creating duplicates
+- Multicard sales are excluded from `mydec` data because they can't be joined to `iasworld.sales` (which is only parcel-level) without creating duplicates

+**Primary Key**: `year`, `pin`
 {% enddocs %}

 # vw_pin_universe

 {% docs view_vw_pin_universe %}
-Source of truth view for PIN location.
+PIN-level geographic location and spatially joined locations.

+If you want to know where a PIN is or what boundaries it lies within, this is the view you're looking for.

 ### Nuance

-* `spatial.parcel` typically lags behind `iasworld.pardat` by a year, so data for current year can be relatively sparse
+- `spatial.parcel` typically lags behind `iasworld.pardat` by a year, so data for current year can be relatively sparse or missing.
+Parcel shapefiles typically become available to populate this view at the end of each year.
-* `spatial.township` is not yearly
+- `spatial.township` is not yearly.

+**Primary Key**: `year`, `pin`
 {% enddocs %}

 # vw_pin_value

 {% docs view_vw_pin_value %}
-CCAO mailed total, CCAO final, and BOR final values for each PIN by year.
+Assessed values by PIN and year, for each assessment stage.

+The assessment stages are:

+1. `mailed` - Values initially mailed by the Assessor
+2. `certified` - Values after the Assessor has finished processing appeals
+2. `board` - Values after the Board of Review has finished their appeals

 ### Assumptions

-Taking the max value by 14-digit pin and year is sufficient for accurate values.
-We do this because even given the criteria to de-dupe `asmt_all`, we still end up with duplicates by pin and year.
+- Taking the max value by 14-digit PIN and year is sufficient for accurate values.
+We do this because even given the criteria to de-dupe `asmt_all`, we still end up with duplicates by PIN and year.

+**Primary Key**: `year`, `pin`
 {% enddocs %}